reactioncommerce/cli/test_plan.md

 1. If the api server is not running start the api server again by running `reaction develop api` again from the directory you created
 2. Open a new terminal window
-3. Execute `reaction create-project admin my-admin`
+3. Execute `reaction create-project admin my-admin` from the `cli-testing` directory
 4. Verify that the project was created
 5. Change to that directory
 6. Run `reaction develop admin`.
 Ensure you get a message saying you need to run `npm install`
 7. Run `npm install`
 8. Run `reaction develop admin`.
-Validate that admin starts in dev mode and you see log output and the admin panel loads
+Validate that admin starts in dev mode and you see log output and the admin panel loads.
+Note that the admin can take a while to start so be patient

 ### Test that you can create a demo project